mojaloop/reference-architecture-doc/docs/refarch/boundedContexts/thirdPartyApi/index.md

 #### Description

-PISP User issues Account Discovery request containing the incorrect DFSP Identifier.
-The User is notified and advised to check and retry.
+The workflow provided by this UC enables the Switch to handle instances in which an authorised PISP User initiates a request to link a DFSP Account to their PISP Profile using an invalid DFSP/Identifier pair not recognized by the DFSP.
+The DFSP messages the Switch with an error, which notifies the appropriate PISP, and the User receives a message to try another DFSP/Indentifier pair.

 #### Flow Diagram